samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 - provisioner and connection, for taking extra actions after resource creation
 ```
 Explicitly specifying a dependency is only necessary when a resource relies on some other resource's behavior but doesn't access any of that resource's data in its arguments.
+e.g, creation of s3 bucket before aws_instance is provisioned.

 **Data sources**
 Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.

 **References to Named Values**
-- <RESOURCE TYPE>.<NAME> is an object representing a managed resource of the given type and name
+- <RESOURCE TYPE>.<NAME> is an object representing a managed resource of the given type and name.
 - var.<NAME> is the value of the input variable of the given name.
 - local.<NAME> is the value of the local value of the given name.
 - module.<MODULE NAME>.<OUTPUT NAME> is the value of the specified output value from a child module called by the current module.